bobbyiliev/introduction-to-docker-ebook/ebook/en/content/006-docker-networking.md

 Again, keep in mind that it is quite important to explicitly specify names for your containers otherwise this would not work.
 I figured this out after spending a few hours trying to figure it out.

-For more informaiton about the power of the Docker network, make sure to check the official documentation [here](https://docs.docker.com/network/).
+For more information about the power of the Docker network, make sure to check the official documentation [here](https://docs.docker.com/network/).